CS558/extra-lecture-range-trees/README.md

 }
 ```

 A similar trick is possible for removing points.
-It is also worth pointing out that this concept applies equally well to kdtrees.
+It is also worth pointing out that this concept applies equally well to kdtrees or generally any data structure.

 ## Layered range trees
 We can also replace the tree data structure here with an array, though life becomes more complicated.
 For an example of how this can be done see the following module: